erans/thumbla/README.md

-# Thumbla - Image serving and manipulation
+# Thumbla - Micro service for service and manipulating images

-Written by Eran Sandler ([@erans](https://twitter.com/erans)) &copy; 2017
+Written by Eran Sandler ([@erans](https://twitter.com/erans)) http://eran.sandler.co.il &copy; 2017

-Thumbla is a quick server to fetch and manipulate photos.
-It can securely fetch from remote locations that do not have to be publically available.
+Thumbla is a micro service that fetches and manipulates images.
+It can securely fetch from remote locations that are not publicly available.

 Supported Fetchers:
-- Local (fetch from a local folder on the server)
+- Local - fetch from a local directory on the server (the directory can also be mounted from a remote location and shared across servers)
-- HTTP/S (fetch from a remote HTTP/S server)
+- HTTP/S - fetch from a remote HTTP/S server
-- AWS S3 Bucket - fetch from an S3 bucket that is not necessarily publically accessible to anonymous users
+- AWS S3 Bucket - fetch from an S3 bucket.
+Supports accessing a private S3 bucket.
-- Google Storage Bucket - fetch from a Google Storage bucket that is not necessarily publically accessible to anonymous users
+- Google Storage Bucket - fetch from a Google Storage bucket.
+Support accessing a private Google Storage bucket.

 Fetched images can then be manipulated via manipulators such as:
 - Resize (proportionally or not)